Genially/mongoose-mimic/README.md

 To run the test cases use `npm test`

-## Related libraries
+## Related packages

 mongoose-mimic API is inspired by [mongoose-dummy](https://github.com/thedgmbh/mongoose-dummy), which provides a more limited capability to customize generated values.

-Other similar libraries to generate test data for Mongoose are:
+Other similar packages to generate test data for Mongoose are:

 - [mongoose-faker](https://github.com/tnsengimana/mongoose-faker)
 - [@lykmapipo/mongoose-faker](https://github.com/lykmapipo/mongoose-faker)